cvivek98/chinmay-vivek-portfolio/critique-by-design.md

 | [home page](https://cvivek98.github.io/chinmay-vivek-portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Step one: choose a data visualization from MakeoverMonday
 I picked the following image from MakeOverMonday repository.
 I picked this chart because the content in the chart is of personal interest to me and several people I know.
 Most students are on a tight budget and cannot spend exorbitant amounts on high protein foods.
 It was also interesting because most of the food items they showed on the chart are food items that I consume on a regular basis.
 Hence, I was able to relate better to the content of the chart and also learn how much the cost varies between them so I can make more pocket friendly decisions.
+Also, as soon as I saw the shorter bars having larger colorie values and the logos not clear, I knew there are ways to make this visualization more impactful.

 Source: https://lifehacker.com/the-cheapest-ways-to-get-your-protein-right-now-1850001760
         https://www.thebodybuildingdietitians.com/blog/how-cost-effective-is-your-high-protein-diet